The Giant Cave or La Grotta Gigante: An Exquisite Natural Wonder Near Trieste, Italy

 Now, a closer look at the cave itself,

 This natural Giant Cave opened its doors to tourists in 1908.
-However, its discovery dates back to 1840 by Anton Friedrich Linder, an Austrian mountain engineer, who stumbled upon its grandeur while searching for underground water for Trieste.
+However, its discovery dates back to 1840, when Anton Friedrich Linder, an Austrian mountain engineer, stumbled upon its grandeur while searching for underground water for Trieste.
 Excavations unearthed artifacts spanning the late Neolithic to the Bronze Age, Roman times, and the medieval period.

 The cave was formed by the action of water on the limestone rock of the Karts region over millions of years.
 Kart’s landscape is characterized by sinkholes, underground rivers, and caves, which develop as water dissolves the soluble rock.

-The giant cave represents a section of an ancient river tunnel, so calcified concretions have also started to grow, and numerous stalactites and stalagmites grace its cavernous embrace, growing at a leisurely pace of 1mm every 15-20 years.
+The giant cave represents a section of an ancient river tunnel, so calcified concretions have also started to grow.
+Numerous stalactites and stalagmites grace its cavernous embrace, growing at a leisurely pace of 1mm every 15-20 years.
 Among them, the “Roger Column” stands 12 meters high and was formed 200,000 years ago.
-A reddish hue imbues most formations as a result of iron oxide presence.
+A reddish hue imbues most formations due to the presence of iron oxide.

 Roger column